d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/attention-pooling.md

-# Attention Pooling and Kernel Regression
+# Attention Pooling

 :label:`sec_attention-pooling`

 You now know the major components of attention mechanisms.
 The interactions between queries and keys induce an *attention pooling* over values.
-In the next section, we will describe attention pooling in greater detail to give you a high-level view of how modern attention mechanisms work in practice.
+In this section, we will describe attention pooling in greater detail to give you a high-level view of how modern attention mechanisms work in practice.